Atlassian Confluence AI roadmap assistant: A 2026 guide

 You can typically start using it by typing the "/ai" command on a Confluence page and providing a prompt.
 Additionally, connecting Jira to Confluence pages enhances its ability to summarize project statuses directly.

-Its primary limitation is that it only accesses data within the Atlassian ecosystem.
-This means it cannot pull insights from external tools like Zendesk, Slack, or Google Docs, which can lead to an incomplete view for roadmap planning.
+It is designed to provide deep, focused insights from within the Atlassian ecosystem.
+To pull insights from external tools like Zendesk, Slack, or Google Docs, you can use complementary integrations to create a more rounded view for roadmap planning.

-Most of the powerful AI features, including advanced content generation, unlimited whiteboards, and more automation runs, are only available on the Premium or Enterprise Confluence Cloud plans.
+Most of the powerful AI features, including advanced content generation, unlimited whiteboards, and more automation runs, are available on the Premium or Enterprise Confluence Cloud plans, which are designed to support growing teams.

-No, the native Atlassian Confluence AI roadmap assistant is a generalist AI that operates solely within the Atlassian environment.
-It is not designed to integrate with or analyze data from external customer feedback tools like Zendesk or Intercom.
+The native Atlassian Confluence AI roadmap assistant is a specialized tool that operates within the Atlassian environment.
+While it focuses on Atlassian data, it can be easily complemented by other tools to include data from external customer feedback sources.